Configure OpenID Connect with GCP Workload Identity Federation

 • The address must not end in a trailing slash.

-• Provider attributes mapping: Create the following mappings, where attribute.X is the name of the attribute you would like to be present on Google’s claims, and assertion.X is the value to extract from the GitLab claim:
+• Provider attributes mapping: Create the following mappings, where attribute.X is the name of the attribute to be included as a claim in the Google token, and assertion.X is the value to extract from the GitLab claim:

 Attribute (on Google) Assertion (from GitLab)